 Far from what you’d expect given the presidential rhetoric about Mexican murderers and rapists, my Mexican friends were impassive about the campaign results.
 In spite of all the talk of the wall, some still thought Hillary was “more dangerous” than Trump.

 One good thing it reminded us of is that we live in a world where anything can happen, which keeps it a world worth staying awake for.

 A night at the theater with a friend

-The day after the election, a Mexican friend invited me to a ballet to take my mind off the mind-blowing event.
+The day after the election, a Mexican friend invited me to a ballet to take my mind off the mind-blowing election results.

 My interest in the fine arts at home historically had been pretty tepid given the cost of tickets.
 I'd never had much exposure to the arts growing up in a small town in Southwest Oklahoma and never developed the appreciation I might have otherwise developed in a larger city.

 But after the election, I craved something pretty and fine, preferably with a lot of flute.
 A ballet was a perfect idea.

 Even if you aren’t a great enthusiast of ballet and opera, in Mexico you can be more capricious with your exploration of the fine arts because tickets cost so much less.